Ericsson/dataplanebook/_sources/intro.rst.txt

 9899:2011 (C11).

 Data plane programming is also hard because of the immense complexity of modern CPUs.
-Their behavior very difficult indeed to understand, or to predict, both in performance and functional correctness (e.g., memory models).
+Their behavior is very difficult indeed to understand, or predict, both in performance and functional correctness (e.g., memory models).

 As a result, debugging the data plane fast path is also harder than many other applications.
-In the fast path, the programmer need to care about low-level hardware characteristics are not relevant in most other application domains.
+In the fast path, the programmer need to care about low-level hardware characteristics, not relevant for many other application domains.

-Data plane development is one of the few domains, together with operating system kernels, virtual machines and compilers, where still reasons for the developer to understand and occasionally even write assembly code.
+Data plane development is one of the few domains, together with operating system kernels, virtual machines and compilers, where there still are reasons for the developer to understand and occasionally author assembly code.

-Understanding the C11 memory model and lock-less programming, which is often useful or even essential, is also notoriously difficult.
-Bugs in such code is very difficult to test for.
+A thorough grasp of C11 atomics and memory models and their implementation in compilers and processors is required to understand of low-level synchronization primitives and lock-less programs.
+The topic is notoriously difficult, and even seasoned veterans (including experts involved in the C11 standardization effort) get things wrong.
+A further complication is that bugs caused by :term:`data races
+<data race>` are very hard to test for, and often difficult to
+reproduce and debug.

 Staffing Data Plane Projects
 ----------------------------